Ethnic groups in the Philippines: Karao

-Mangyan
+Mangyan ethnolinguistic groups

 Mangyan is the generic name for the eight indigenous groups found on the island of Mindoro, southwest of the island of Luzon in the Philippines, each with its own tribal name, language, and customs.
 They occupy nearly the whole of the interior of the island of Mindoro.
 The total population may be around 280,000, but official statistics are difficult to determine under the conditions of remote areas, reclusive tribal groups and some having little if any outside world contact.
+They also speak Tagalog as their second language because of arrival of Tagalog settlers from Batangas.